 At Upwork, we take the security of our users very seriously.
-Upwork values the work done by security researchers in improving the security of our products and service offerings.
-We are committed to working with this community to verify, reproduce, and respond to legitimate reported vulnerabilities.
-We encourage the community to participate in our responsible reporting process.
+We are committed to tirelessly working to verify, reproduce, and respond to legitimate vulnerabilities, and we value the work done by security researchers in improving the security of our products and service offerings.
+We encourage the Upwork community to participate in our responsible reporting process.

 Guidelines for Responsible Disclosure

 At Upwork, we recognize the important role that security researchers and our community play in keeping Upwork and our customers secure.
-If you discover a vulnerability on upwork.com, please notify us by email at firstname.lastname@example.org using the following guidelines:
+If you discover a vulnerability on Upwork.com, please notify us by email at firstname.lastname@example.org using the following guidelines:

-- Please share the security issue with us before making it public on message boards, mailing lists, or other forums
+- Please share the security issue with us before making it public on message boards, mailing lists, or other forums.

 - Please wait until we notify you that the vulnerability has been resolved before you disclose it to others.
-We take the security of our customers very seriously, and some vulnerabilities take longer than others to resolve
+We take the security of our customers very seriously, and some vulnerabilities take longer than others to resolve.

-- When submitting a vulnerability, please provide a clear, concise description of steps to reproduce the vulnerability
+- When submitting a vulnerability, please provide a clear, concise description of steps to reproduce the vulnerability.

-- Please provide full details of the security issue, including Proof-of-Concept URL and the details of the system where the tests were conducted
+- Please provide full details of the security issue, including Proof-of-Concept URL and the details of the system where the tests were conducted.

 - Your submission will be reviewed and validated by a member of the Information Security team.
-Providing clear and concise steps to reproduce the issue will help to expedite the response
+Providing clear and concise steps to reproduce the issue will help to expedite the response.

 - Please do not engage in security research that involves: